rgwilton/iana-yang-guidance/draft-verdt-iana-yang-guidance.md

 1. Registering the YANG module in the "YANG Module Names" registry
 2. Ensuring the module file is available via the IANA website
 3. Verifying that the module includes the required YANG Semver version identifier
-4. Checking that the rev:non-backwards-compatible extension is present when required
+4. Checking that the `rev:non-backwards-compatible` extension is present when required

 For modules published in RFCs, the IETF document authors are responsible for determining the correct version and ensuring compliance with versioning rules.
 IANA's role is primarily verification and registration.

 ### IANA Actions for Case 1

-When processing a YANG module from an RFC:
+When processing a YANG module from an Internet Draft:

-1. **Verify Version Presence**: Check that the module includes a ysv:version statement in the most recent revision
+1. **Verify Version Presence**: Check that the module includes a `ysv:version` statement in the most recent revision
-2. **Verify NBC Extension**: If the version indicates an NBC change (MAJOR version increment from previous RFC), verify that rev:non-backwards-compatible is present
+2. **Verify NBC Extension**: If the version indicates an NBC change (MAJOR version increment from previous module published in an existing RFC), verify that `rev:non-backwards-compatible` is present
 3. **Register Module**: Add the module to the YANG Module Names registry
 4. **Publish Module**: Make the module file available on the IANA website
-5. **Report Issues**: If versioning problems are found, report them to the RFC authors and the NETMOD working group
+5. **Report Issues**: If versioning problems are found, report them to the Internet Draft authors and the NETMOD working group
+[JMC: Why NETMOD?
+If the author used the wrong version, I'd think reporting to them alone is fine.]

 ## Case 2: YANG Modules Derived from IANA Registries